italiangrid/storm/webdav-guide.md

 <a name="usingwebdav">&nbsp;</a>
 ### Using WebDAV

-StoRM GridHTTPs WebDAV server listens on two ports, one for unencrypted HTTP connections and another for the SSL encrypted HTTP requests.
+The StoRM GridHTTPs WebDAV server listens on two ports, one for the unencrypted HTTP connections and another for the SSL encrypted HTTP requests.
 Their default values are:

 * HTTP: **8085**
 * HTTP over SSL: **8443**